joalbright/Switchary/README.md

 pod "Switchary"
 ```

 Switchary is also available through [Swift Package Manager](https://swift.org/package-manager/).
-Please take a look at the link to learn more about how to use SPM.
+Please take a look at the link to learn more about how to use SwiftPM.

 ```swift
 import PackageDescription